CalleyChatham/primer/README.md

 #### APIs to be used

-* Yelp API
+* Eventful API
-* City of Chicago Data Portal API
+* OpenWeatherMap API
-* Google API
+* Google Maps API (bonus)

 #### Rough Breakdown of Tasks

-* Gather location information
-	* option of pulling location from phone/devics
-	* drop down of Chicago neighborhoods/drop down of cities
-	* text box(es) to enter in addresses
+* Prompts user to enter the following information
-* results of pet friendly places
-	* have filters that can be applied
-		* based on filters, places can be added/removed from the list
-* click on speciific place
+	* zipcode/city
+	* date or date range
+		* optional user input:
+			*event category
+			*radius from the given location (not an exact location)

+* Results Page
+	*the list of events that fits the user input

-	* takes you to detailed information for the place/park/etc
+* Select the event
+	*Users event choice is displayed on page with weather for that area

+Bonus: Use the Google Map API to assist the user to get directions, places to eat, etc.